-If candidate filed a final report for the primary election and was not involved in a primary election runoff, preelection report for general election covers all campaign activity from May 25, 2022, through October 29, 2022.
+If candidate filed a preelection report for the general election and was not involved in a special runoff election, the final report for the general election covers all campaign activity from October 27 through the date the report is filed.

-If candidate was involved in a primary election runoff, preelection report for general election covers all campaign activity from July 1, 2022, through October 29, 2022.
+If candidate filed a preelection report for the general election and was involved in a special runoff election, the final report for the general election covers all campaign activity from October 27 through November 5.